ydideh810/MeetroInsights/replit.md

 ## Recent Changes

 ### January 15, 2025
+- **Complete KAIRO → NEURAKEI Rebranding**: Updated all system references from KAIRO to NEURAKEI throughout the application
+  - Updated main logo and branding in header from KAIRO to NEURAKEI
+  - Changed all AI service prompts to use NEURAKEI identity
+  - Updated all welcome messages and authentication flows to use NEURAKEI
+  - Updated mentor system references and guidance text to use NEURAKEI
+  - Updated OpenAI service headers and referer URLs to use NEURAKEI
+  - Updated localStorage keys to use neurakei prefix
+  - Updated all user-facing text and documentation to use NEURAKEI branding
+  - Maintained cyberpunk aesthetic and functionality while updating terminology
 - **Payment and License Key System Updates**: Updated payment integration and license key format
   - Changed payment link from Lemon Squeezy to Payhip (https://payhip.com/b/dAc53)
   - Updated license key format from UUID to A7THT-4FJYV-2UYKD-ESA6Y structure